Optimizing your glucose levels looks different in training than in recovery.

-What are some potential downsides of spiking above my GRZ?
+What are some potential downsides of rushing above my GRZ?

 A key component to glucose management is insulin management.
-When your blood glucose spikes above 140, your body is exposed to peak rates of insulin secretion.
+When your blood glucose rushes above 140, your body is exposed to peak rates of insulin secretion.
 This may cause metabolic perturbations or disturbances linked to inflammation and hormonal imbalances.
-You can learn more about your body's response to different glucose zones here.

-Over time, over-exposure to insulin can also make your body enter a state in which it prefers to store glucose as fat rather than readily utilise it.
-Reducing inflammation and managing hormone levels is key to recovery, so it’s important to minimise steep glucose spikes.
+Over time, over-exposure to insulin can also make your body enter a state in which it prefers to store glucose as fat rather than readily utilize it.
+Reducing inflammation and managing hormone levels is key to recovery, so it’s important to minimize steep glucose spikes.

 What are some potential downsides of dipping below my GRZ?

 What do we mean by all of that?
-Basically, managing glucose levels within this range when you are not actively training* may help to minimise inflammatory responses while supporting glycogen replenishment — preparing you for a more stable energy provision to support fuelling needs and maximise training adaptations.
+Basically, managing glucose levels within this range when you are not actively training* may help to minimize inflammatory responses while supporting glycogen replenishment — preparing you for a more stable energy provision to support fueling needs and maximize training adaptations.